 Masks are not required in the home setting or during birth.

 For office visits, please leave kids at home if you can.
 We have removed all toys and they will bored silly and potentially will drive you nuts.
 If you have to bring them, we understand, but be sure to bring your own toys.

 Support people matter.
 Whether it is your partner, sister, mother or bestie, this journey to parenthood does not happen in a bubble by yourself.
-While we encourage family support during this time, we ask that you limit the number of support people that you bring to office visits just one per visit.
+While we encourage family support during this time, we ask that you limit the number of support people that you bring to office visits.
 At births, we ask that you be mindful about the number of people you invite.